-It's been a fine week for The Data Detective (Andy Stephens) with three successive winning naps at 9-1, 9-4 and 2-1.
+It's been a fine week for The Data Detective (Andy Stephens) with four successive winning naps at 9-1, 11-2, 9-4 and 2-1.
 He also tipped Punchestown winners Powerful (9-1) and Gaelic Warrior (5-6) and went close with The Big Clubman (second at 16-1).
 See who he likes, and doesn't like, for the weekend action.

-Watch: 2000 GUINEAS WORLD POOL PREVIEW | Tips for Newmarket on Saturday & 1000 Guineas tips, featuring exclusive views from Ryan Moore and Tom Marquand!
+Watch: 1000 Guineas preview, featuring exclusive views from Ryan Moore and Tom Marquand!

 Addison Grey is a lightly raced sprinter on the up and looks the each-way alternative to hot favourite Double Rush in this valuable six-furlong handicap.